gearoid-murphy/bash-directory-history/README.md

 Use the setup script to install or remove this package.

+Once installed, restart bash to load the new functionality

-Once installed, use the 'sd' command to quickly search amongst previous directories accessed by 'cd'
+ - Use the 'sd' command to quickly search amongst previous directories accessed by 'cd'
  - Type distinctive substrings of your target directory to focus the search
  - Use the up/down arrow keys to navigate amongst the results
  - Directories are ordered by Most-Recently-Used